SlyRemarks/docs/README.md

 | 400 A  | WC4-400-MV333  | 1.3” × 1.7”   | 400                     |
 | 1000 A | WC5-1000-MV333 | 2.0” × 3.5”   | 1000                    |

 This is an abridged list.
-Wattcore offers many more current and size options in both the WC splitcore and the WCS solid core ranges.
+Wattcore offers many more current and size options in both the WC split-core and the WCS solid-core ranges.

 For consistency with the standard CTs supplied by the shop, connect the white wire to the plug tip and the black wire to the sleeve.
 There should be no connection to the ring.